-You have more power over depression than you may think- Click below to get professional tips on making yourself happier and healthier.
+You have more power over depression than you may think- Click below to book a consultation with our mental health expert.

 Is Depression a Disability?

 When faced with the question; How much does disability pay for depression, people often wonder whether depression is a disability in the first place.